marovt/tkl-acrylic-case-/README.md

 # license
 licensed under the [gpl-3.0](LICENSE)
 # disclaimer
-USE THIS FILES AT YOUR OWN RISK,not an official code geass product
+USE THIS FILES AT YOUR OWN RISK